jjhna/jjhna.github.io/projects/FinalProject.md

 <img class="ui image" src="{{ site.baseurl }}/images/instructions.png">

 This project is from an assignment done in ICS 111 for the final project.
-It uses Java coding with Object Oritented Programming with:
+It uses Java coding with Object Oriented Programming with:
-●	File reading: To hold information of images to be used ●	Arrays: To handle all of the different graphics that will be used ●	Functions/Classes: Different graphics will require different behaviors
+●	File reading: To hold information of images to be used ●	Arrays: To handle all the different graphics that will be used ●	Functions/Classes: Different graphics will require different behaviors

 This project contained 3 group members: